 The Duroc originated in the early 1820’s in America.
 It rapidly gained popularity throughout the 1800’s and became a popular choice because of its fertility, hardiness, docility, carcass quality and growth rate.
 These are still the great qualities that these pigs have today, and although they made leaps and bounds across America to become one of the most popular breeds there today, the same cannot be said for Australia.
 Durocs were introduced into Australia for the first time in the early 1900’s where they enjoyed a brief popularity.
-This was fleeting and after the First World War, they became extinct here before WW2.
-They were re-introduced in the 1980’s from bloodlines from Canada and New Zealand, and this time they survived.
-At present there are only a handful of breeders across Australia with Durocs, but most of these are dedicated to preserving the bloodlines that are left.
+This was fleeting and by the mid-1940’s they had become extinct with no new registrations.
+They were re-introduced in the 1980’s from bloodlines from Canada and New Zealand due to a need for a terminal sire breed and this time they survived.

 Like the Tamworth, they are red in colour and this helps them deal with the strong sun in summer.
 The colour varies from a lighter almost yellow to a dark red approaching mahogany.
 They are a large pig with a high, muscular loin, big hams, heavy bone and broken ears.
 Hair moults completely in summer and can be very coarse in winter, especially on boars.
 It is best to select finer haired breeding stock as their progeny will clean up better.
 They are very hardy and tolerate cold equally as well as heat, making them an ideal candidate for outdoor pig farming.
 Duroc pigs tend to have a reputation as aggressive pigs, we have not found this to be so.
 With selective breeding over the generations we have very docile lines of both boars and sows, and we produce a lot of pure Durocs from different bloodlines.